Foal immunodeficiency syndrome

 Foal immunodeficiency syndrome (FIS), originally known as Fell pony syndrome, mainly affects two breeds of ponies: the Fell and Dales.
 FIS is a recessive genetic disease.
-Affected foals appear normal at birth, but become weak, and either die or are euthanized by three months of age due to persistent infections caused by immunodeficiency.
+Affected foals appear normal at birth, but become weak, and either die or must be euthanized by three months of age due to persistent infections caused by immunodeficiency.

 Symptoms

 Affected foals are healthy when born.
-By one month of age, foals become depressed, lose weight, and have diarrhea, and a cough with nasal discharge.
+By one month of age, foals become depressed, lose weight, and have diarrhea and a cough with nasal discharge.
 The diarrhea and cough initially improve in response to treatment, but then worsen as treatment becomes ineffective.
 The foal's coat becomes dry and staring and the foal weakens further by two months of age as the foal fails to suckle, and by the age of 3 months, the foal dies (or is euthanized), giving this disease a 100% mortality rate.

 Genetics

 FIS is a recessive genetic disease; affected foals are homozygous for the affected gene, that is, they have two copies of the gene, one inherited copy inherited from each parent.
 For this to occur, both parents must be carriers of the gene.
 In 2010, 39% of Fell ponies and 18% of Dales ponies tested prior to breeding carried the affected gene.
 The mutation is also found in approximately 9% of US and European Gypsy horses.

 A single nucleotide polymorphism (mutation), in the sodium/myo-inositol cotransporter (SLC5A3) gene causes FIS.
 This gene is crucial in regulating a cell's response to osmotic stress; an alteration to the function of the gene leads to failure of red blood cell production (erythropoiesis) and failure of the immune system.